-The ultimate comfort dessert, this self saucing baked caramel pudding is deliciously decadent and so easy to make!
+The ultimate comfort dessert, this self saucing baked caramel pudding recipe is deliciously decadent and so easy to make!
 So warm and sweet, it's the perfect dessert for the whole family.
 Serve with icecream, or eat on its own.
+The cake makes it's own delicious caramel syrup in the oven!

 Why you're going to love this recipe